districtr/districtr/docs/09deployment/mongolambdas.md

 ### Suggestions

 `db` from `server.js` is imported but not used in the following files.
-Perhaps it is important in creating a connection, so no explicit use indeed, it is never used in any case it is imported. is necessary.
+Perhaps it is important in creating a connection, so no explicit use is needed.
+However, it is never used excplicitly in any case it is imported including...
 - `eventRead.js`
 - `planCreate.js`
 - `planPreview.js`